FeiyouG/commander.nvim/README.md

 ```
 If you have above snippet in your config,
 `command-center` will create your specified keybindings automatically.
+And calling `:Telescope command_center`
-And your `command-center` will like this:
+will open a prompt like this.

 ![demo1](https://github.com/gfeiyou/command-center.nvim/blob/assets/demo_add.png)